etraveli/gradle-yarn-plugin/README.md

-# gradle-yarn-plugin
+# gradle-yarn-plugin (WIP)
-Gradle plugin for using Yarn
+This is (_going to be_) a gradle plugin for using Yarn.
+It is currently under construction, and contributions are of course welcome!